Experiencing Diwali In India

 Different types of lanterns hang in windows around Diwali (Photo Credit – Kenkrevarun)

-diwali in india- An Overview
+Diwali in India- An Overview

 Diwali in India is as important to the Indians as Christmas celebrations in the West.
-Common traditions include buying new clothes and redecorating houses, lighting butter lamps, exchanging gifts, eating together as family and bursting firecrackers.
+Common traditions include buying new clothes and redecorating houses, lighting butter lamps, exchanging gifts, eating together as a family and bursting firecrackers.
 The primary purpose of these traditions is to start afresh with the belief of good emerging victorious over all evil.

 As a traveller, especially if you are anywhere in North India, you will certainly feel the festive vibe!
 Indians are friendly and curious people.
 Don’t be surprised if you are invited to someone’s house to join in the family celebrations.

 If you intend on travelling to India during Diwali, here’s everything you need to know about the festival of Diwali.
 If experiencing Diwali in India is on your wishlist (something we highly recommend), plan your trip with us now, so you can properly experience the grandeur of the festival of lights.

 Partake in the Diwali Puja, and see if you can spot the Elephant God Ganpati (Photo Credit – Ian Brown)